Contents

 The data indicates that white-collar and skilled technical workers are disproportionately likely to dispute a termination.
 This can be inferred from how court disputes are concentrated in three high-skilled employment jurisdictions – Beijing, Shanghai, and Guangzhou – each accounting for about 10% of the total cases.
 In addition to generally being more legally savvy, white-collar workers have more difficulty finding an appropriate new job.

-Using forced ranking systems and defining the bottom 10% is a popular method for identifying poor performance in China.
-However, despite the absence of regulations prohibiting the practice, China’s courts established case law characterizing it as a form of arbitrary termination if used alone.
 In Wang, listed as Leading Case No. 18 (2013) (Hangzhou Civil Case 885), the China Supreme Court rejected the termination of the employee, Wang, based solely on a low ranking because there was no other evidence of poor performance.
-However, the judiciary emphasizes that Wang does not entirely prohibit forced rankings, only their use in the absence of other performance-related evidence.
+However, the judge emphasizes that Wang does not entirely prohibit forced rankings, only their use in the absence of other performance-related evidence.

-An unlawful termination based on a performance evaluation system with feedback from both managers and subordinates was presented in the Li case, reported as Beijing 3rd Lower Appeal 13042 (2014).
-The court found that the company did not retain information about who rated Li or documentation to support their reviews, which the judge saw as purely subjective.
+The Li court found that the company did not retain information about who rated Li or documentation to support their reviews, and this evidence was described as being purely subjective.
 Therefore, the court held that the performance evaluation could not be used to support the termination in the absence of objective criteria or safeguards for fairness.
 From this case, we can see that Chinese courts will only uphold a termination if there is objective evidence that the employee cannot perform the job adequately.

-In the Ding case, reported as Beijing Appeal 01-cv-9714, the court explained that human resources functions should document and retain all evidence of poor performance, how the evaluation process was done, and records of how evaluators concluded that the employee performed poorly, and that failure to maintain these records constitutes failure to meet the party’s burden of proof.
+Keep a paper trail: in the Ding case, reported as Beijing Appeal 01-cv-9714, the court explained that the HR process should document and retain all evidence of poor performance, how the evaluation process was done, and records of how evaluators concluded that the employee performed poorly.
+Failure to maintain these records constitutes failure to meet the party’s burden of proof.

 The court held that the documentation was adequate to determine that Deng could not perform the job adequately.
 Moreover, the termination was held lawful at both arbitration and on appeal to the judiciary, which speaks to the persuasiveness of the evidence provided by the employer.

 A comparison of the above results indicates that the dispositive factor in whether the underperforming employee has been legally terminated comes down to clearly documenting facts that the employee is not able to do the job, even when trained.
-An understanding of the leading cases such as these is crucial for making good China employment decisions, because English-speaking lawyers in China are usually staffed for their strong language skills, but lack depth of knowledge about labor law, often not even having read the relevant cases.

 The court on appeal held that the new roles were not sufficiently related to Li’s old one.
 It restated the current doctrine that an employee properly evaluated as unable to perform adequately can be reassigned to another job role.
 Nonetheless, the fundamental character of the job must be similar, with a similar salary, and utilize the employee’s professional skills.
 In the instant case, as a skilled technologist, Li’s professional skills were utilized in the original position but not in the new ones offered, and the pay rate was significantly lowered, which the court found unlawful and unreasonable.